Our map of features around the park

 The large sculpture near Boulevard Saint-Laurent near the police station is Caesura by Montreal artist Linda Covit.
 It was installed in 1991 and dedicated to Nobel peace prize winner Aung San Suu Kyi.
 The piece was extensively restored in 2009.

 Parts of the park are covered by the free Île Sans Fil wireless internet network.

 The Coalition des amis du parc Jarry is a group that focuses attention on attempts to use park lands for other purposes, most notably the gradual enlargement of the tennis facility.
 A plan to enlarge police station 31, currently located in a fairly small building on the Saint-Laurent Street edge of the park, was scuppered in 2011.
 The Coalition also sponsors a public cleanup of the park every spring.

-To get to Jarry Park the best metro stop is de Castelnau (not, in fact, Jarry), or take the 55 bus up the Main.
+To get to Jarry Park the best metro stop is de Castelnau on the blue line (not, in fact, the orange line's Jarry station), or take the 55 bus up the Main.
 There is some parking in a lot facing Jarry and also adjoining the tennis facility, and although the park isn’t on a bike path it’s commonly cycled through.

 View Larger Map